decentralized-identity/presentation-exchange/spec/spec.md

   [[ref:Input Descriptor Objects]], the composition of which are described in the [`Input Descriptors`](#input-descriptors) section below.

-  The [[ref:Input Descriptors]] required for submission are described by the `submission_requirements`.
-If no `submission_requirements` value is present, all inputs listed in the `input_descriptors` array are required for submission.
+  All inputs listed in the `input_descriptors` array are required for submission, unless otherwise specified by a [[ref:Feature]].

 - `name` - The [[ref:Presentation Definition]] ****MAY**** contain a `name` property.
 If present, its value ****SHOULD**** be a human-friendly string